stackroute/CognitiveAssistant/README.md

 # CognitiveAssistant
+Platform for
+  - Custom building
+  - Assembling and integrating
-Platform for custom building, assembling and integrating Bot with your application or on our web app.
+Interactive (speech & text) Bot with your application or on our web app.